JoshuaLampert/homeassistant-interpolation/README.md

 - Both support configurable units of measurement

 **Differences:**
-- **Interpolation Method**: Compensation uses polynomial fitting, while this integration uses cubic spline interpolation
+- **Interpolation Method**: Compensation uses polynomial fitting, while this integration uses cubic spline interpolation.
+This also means Compensation is not guaranteed to exactly match the input data, while this integration is.
 - **Smoothness**: Cubic splines guarantee smooth first and second derivatives at data points, while high-degree polynomials can create unwanted oscillations between data points (Runge's phenomenon)
 - **Accuracy**: Polynomial fitting in the Compensation integration can have huge errors for certain functions, especially when using many calibration points, whereas cubic splines remain stable and accurate
 - **Data Point Requirements**: Compensation requires specific polynomial degrees, while this integration works with any number of points (≥2)